Polly Matzinger

-Polly Celine Eveline Matzinger (born July 21, 1947, in La Seyne, France) is a French-born immunologist who proposed the danger model theory of how the immune system works.
+Polly Celine Eveline Matzinger (born July 21, 1947) is a French-born immunologist who proposed the danger model theory of how the immune system works.

 Early years

-Polly Matzinger was born on July 21, 1947, in France, to a French mother (Simone) and a Dutch father (Hans).
-In 1954, she immigrated to the US with her sister, Marjolaine, and parents.
+Polly Matzinger was born on July 21, 1947, in France to a French mother (Simone) and a Dutch father (Hans).
+In 1954, she immigrated to the U.S. with her sister, Marjolaine, and parents.
 Her prior jobs included being a bass jazz musician, carpenter, dog trainer, waitress, and Playboy Bunny.
-Although it took her eleven years to finish her undergraduate degree, she finished her BS in biology at the University of California, Irvine, in 1976.
-She was talked into going to graduate school by Professor Robert Schwab of UC Davis and finished her PhD in biology at the University of California, San Diego in 1979.
-She then did four years of postdoctoral work at the University of Cambridge and was a scientist at the Basel Institute for Immunology for six years, before heading to the National Institutes of Health in Bethesda, Maryland.
+She finished her bachelor's of science in biology at the University of California, Irvine in 1976, and doctorate in biology at the University of California, San Diego in 1979.
+She then did four years of postdoctoral work at the University of Cambridge and was a scientist at the Basel Institute for Immunology for six years before working at the National Institutes of Health in Bethesda, Maryland.

 Ghost Lab at NIAID

 Matzinger is chief of the T-Cell Tolerance and Memory Section at the U.S. National Institute of Allergy and Infectious Diseases (NIAID).
 The lab has been referred to as the "Ghost Lab" for Matzinger's choice to conduct the first nine months of her research alone with a focus on chaos theory.
 In 2013, while reorganizing the Laboratory of Cellular and Molecular Immunology, NIAID transferred Matzinger's section to the Laboratory of Immunogenetics.

 In 2015, Matzinger recorded an eight-part series on the danger model of the immune system, covering transplant rejection, tumors, autoimmunity, T cells, parasites, and alarmins.